-As technology is getting advanced, and due to this communication, transportation, trading has become very easy.
-More and more companies are trying to spread their business in the global market.
+As technology is getting advanced, and due to this communication, transportation, trading has become very easy and spread their business in the global market.

 Table of Contents